 Irish Justice Minister, Denis Henry hastily prepared a government white paper on the threat that such a treaty would pose to Britain.
 The white paper featured a copy of a memorandum signed by the Irish Republic’s Minister of Propaganda, Desmond FitzGerald (see: Intercourse Between Bolshevism and Sinn Fein, Parliamentary Papers, Session 1921, Vol. XXIX, p.489).
 Russia was the only country in the world at this time that had formally recognized the Irish Republic.
 More significantly for Victor, it was his old Liverpool and Belfast comrade, Jim Larkin who presented the most imminent danger.

 In September 1920, the indomitable Belfast strike leader was serving time in a New York prison for acts of ‘criminal anarchy’ but it was feared that Larkin’s extensive militant network may have played a role in one of the dealiest peacetime attacks on American soil.
-The Wall Street Bombing was carried out on September 16th 1920.
+The Wall Street Bombing was carried out on September 16th 1920., just twelve days before Grayson went missing.
 A horse-drawn wagon had been parked across the road from the headquarters of the JP Morgan bank, and at noon over 100 lbs of dynamite and 500 lbs of iron tore through the air.
-There were close to 50 fatalities, hundreds of injuries and more than two million pounds worth of damage inflicted on neighbouring buildings.
+There were close to 50 fatalities, hundreds of injuries and more than two million pounds worth of damage had been inflicted on neighbouring buildings.
 During his time in the US the Irish Labour Leader had joined the Socialist Party of America.
 He was subsequently expelled from the party for contact with the Soviets.
 His arrest on November 9th 1919, had coincided with raids on the New York headquarters of the Russian Soviet (Leeds Mercury 10 November 1919).

 The day prior to the Wall Street bombing, Larkin had made an appeal through the Larkin Defence Committee demanding the release of Terence MacSwiney, at this time on hunger strike in Brixton Prison (Daily Herald 15 September 1920).
 His New York-based brother Peter MacSwiney was closely aligned with the Roger Casement Sinn Fein Club and it’s interesting to note that Casement’s sister Agnes, an associate of the Club’s founder Arthur Griffith, was also living in New York at this time.
 The fate of MacSwiney had been the trigger for Simington’s Whitehall Plot in the first place and MacSwiney’s eventual death a month or so later, 74 days after he had started his hunger strike, was ostensibly the motive behind the decision to torch the North.
 MacSwiney died on October 25th, and by November 29th, Liverpool was burning.